- Location: At the mouth of Tagus River in Lisbon harbor

-The Tower of Belem is a representation of Moorish and Oriental architectural patterns characterized by pepper pot shaped cupolas atop sentry boxes, Manueline symbols, stone knots, and representations from nature.
+The Tower of Belem is a representation of Moorish and Oriental architectural patterns characterized by pepper pot-shaped cupolas atop sentry boxes, Manueline symbols, stone knots, and representations from nature.
 Belem Tower dedicated to St. Vincent, the patron saint of Lisbon city, consists of two parts: the tower and the bulwark.
-The 35 meter tower is slender and featured by vaulted ceilings reminiscent of medieval architecture.
-On the western outside wall facing the sea, you discover the idol of 'Our Lady of Safe Homecoming', a symbol of safety for sea voyagers.
+The 35-meter tower is slender and featured by vaulted ceilings reminiscent of medieval architecture.
+On the western outside wall facing the sea, you discover the idol of ‘Our Lady of Safe Homecoming’, a symbol of safety for sea voyagers.
 The upper corners of the tower walls have sculptures of St. Vincent and St. Michael, and the entire tower is decorated with stone ropes.
-Of the four storeys, the fourth is the chapel decorated with Manueline rib vault, the cross of the military Order of Christ and the armillary sphere.
+Of the four stories, the fourth is the chapel decorated with Manueline rib vault, the cross of the Military Order of Christ and the armillary sphere.

 From the top of the tower take a bewitching view of the Atlantic Ocean and the Lisbon city.
-The bulwark with 3 Â½ meter thick walls is wider, more modern.
-Fitted with 17 breech loading large caliber canons the bulwark was used as artillery.
-The platform of this bulwark or bastion was used as emplacement for light guns.
-Belem Tower and fortress was the first Portuguese fortification with dual level gun arrangement.
-At the base of the turrets you will notice figures of animals among which the image of a rhinoceros was most significant.
+The bulwark with 3 Â½ meter-thick walls is wider, more modern.
+Fitted with 17 breech-loading large-caliber canons the bulwark was used as artillery.
+The platform of this bulwark or bastion was used as an emplacement for light guns.
+Belem Tower and fortress was the first Portuguese fortification with the dual-level gun arrangement.
+At the base of the turrets, you will notice figures of animals among which the image of a rhinoceros was most significant.

-You will be surprised to learn that with the passage of time Lisbon Belem Tower was used as a political prison during Spanish occupation, thereafter a telegraph office, a customs house, and also a lighthouse.
-When you visit this world heritage site collect post cards, slides, memorabilia, silverware, painted tiles, porcelain, pottery, educational games and publications from the stores around this monument.
+You will be surprised to learn that with the passage of time Lisbon Belem Tower was used as a political prison during the Spanish occupation, thereafter a telegraph office, a customs house, and also a lighthouse.
+When you visit this world heritage site collect postcards, slides, memorabilia, silverware, painted tiles, porcelain, pottery, educational games and publications from the stores around this monument.

 http://in.youtube.com/watch?v=3MlyaFiSiiI: To see great views of the Belem Tower and the picturesque setting of this historic monument, click on this clip!